kaustavr19/Computer-Network-Lab_4thSem/README.md

 This repository consists of all the experiments done in MATLAB and CISCO PACKET TRACER for Computer Networks Laboratory.

-Authors: Kaustav Roy & Spandita Banerjee
+Authors: Kaustav Roy, Suvra Shaw & Spandita Banerjee